-- Use the institutional memory of long term regional and national staff-i.e. within the Pacific-based agencies-as well as external specialist expertise to advise on development strategies and targets. - Identify and target key causes of national problems that help lessen needs, rather than targeting symptoms. - Identify regional and sub-regional targets based on the analysis and interpretation of NSDPs. - Ensure that programmes have a clearly measurable and sustained impact at the economy, and/or community-level. - Develop a clear advocacy strategy to promote the UNDAF as the UN's main tool to assist the people of the PICTs. - Improve the user-friendliness of communication with national partners to ensure that project documentation, implementation progress and outcomes are easier communicated and accepted. - Consider developing schemes that (a) help address gaps in HR capacity at the national level, such as a 'Pacific Young Professional' scheme that promotes exchanges of recent graduates and at the same timepromotes greater awareness of other PICT environment and cultures; and a 'PICT Volunteer Scheme' that enables long term in-country support by skilled regional HR; and (b) a 'Mentoring' programme that supports in-country capacity builing by skilled and experienced specialists from the wider Pacific region in a medium to long-term advisory and training role in specific areas such as management of natural resources, tourism, research, trade, planning and statistics.
+- Identify regional and sub-regional targets based on the analysis and interpretation of NSDPs. - Ensure that programmes have a clearly measurable and sustained impact at the economy, and/or community level. - Develop a clear advocacy strategy to promote the UNDAF as the UN's main tool to assist the people of the PICTs. - Improve the user-friendliness of communication with national partners to ensure that project documentation, implementation progress and outcomes are easier communicated and accepted. - Consider developing schemes that (a) help address gaps in HR capacity at the national level, such as a 'Pacific Young Professional' scheme that promotes exchanges of recent graduates and at the same time promotes greater awareness of other PICT environment and cultures; and a 'PICT Volunteer Scheme' that enables long term in-country support by skilled regional HR; and (b) a 'Mentoring' programme that supports in-country capacity building by skilled and experienced specialists from the wider Pacific region in a medium to long-term advisory and training role in specific areas such as management of natural resources, tourism, research, trade, planning and statistics.